jm020801/Data-Structures/Data_Structures_Questions.md

 ## Queue

 1. What is the runtime complexity of `enqueue`?
+   Linked List solution: 0(c)
+   Array Solution 0(c)

 2. What is the runtime complexity of `dequeue`?
+   Linked List solution: O(c)
+   Array solution: O(n), since with the removal of the first item in the list everything else now has to be shifted up by one index

 3. What is the runtime complexity of `len`?
+   Linked List solution: O(c)
+   Array solution: O(c)

 ## Binary Search Tree

 1. What is the runtime complexity of `insert`?

 2. What is the runtime complexity of `contains`?

 3. What is the runtime complexity of `get_max`?

 ## Heap